HANCORE-linux/omarchy-whitegold-theme/README.md

 - Make sure Lazyvim is update to date type :Lazy <br>

 ## VSCode-Theme
-- Using Theme: "pale rose theme"
+- Using Theme: "Gold Standard" light mode
-- Using Extension-ID: "chee.pale-rose"
+- Using Extension-ID: "wxlfe.gold-standard"
-- If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: pale rose theme
+- If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: Gold Standard

 ## Waybar-Theme
 For my Waybar-Theme simply check my Link https://github.com/HANCORE-linux/Waybar-Theme-red-accents-.git